Climate-CAFE/Climate-CAFE.github.io/handbook/github.md

 #### Find a Repository to Clone

-You can clone both your own repositories or those shared by others.
+Make sure you have `git` installed.

 #### Get the Repository URL

-1. Open the repository you want to clone.
+1. Open a Github repository url in your browser.
+You can clone both your own repositories or those shared by others.
 2. Click the "Code" button.

 ![Clone Repository](./imgs/github4.png)